Top 6 sources of free German translations – and how to get the most from them.

 You’ll find free German translations all over the web.
-They are a great help for finding English translations of German terms and for improving your general German language and translation skills.
-Whatever your needs, here are my top recommended sources:
+They're a great help if you're looking for English translations of German words, and for improving your general German language and translation skills.
+Here are my top 6 sources:

 Its primary objective is to “Bring distinguished voices from across the world to local audiences everywhere, regardless of ability to pay”.

 Project Gutenberg was designed to encourage the creation and free distribution of copyright free books.
 It’s a non-commercial site, relying on volunteer contributions and donations.

-I’ve taken passages from Alice in Wonderland and A Christmas Carol downloaded from Project Gutenberg to use to demonstrate the value (or not!) of using a free online translator for producing instant German translations.
+I’ve taken passages from Alice in Wonderland and A Christmas Carol, sourced from Project Gutenberg, to demonstrate the value (or not!) of using a free online translator to produce instant German translations.

 Where a company publishes its website in several languages, this can produce a mine of information about how a company likes to translate set terms.

-Nowadays, almost every serious German company knows it has to translate its website, so this is an increasingly important source of free German translations - as well as potential work for German translators!
+Nowadays, almost every serious German company offers different language versions of its website, making this an increasingly important source of free German translations - as well as potential work for German translators!

-Although the German and English texts are less likely to be one-to-one translations, you should regard them as a rich source of terminology specific to that company and its field of business activities.
+Although the German and English texts are less likely to be one-to-one translations, you should regard them as a rich source of terminology specific to that company and its field of business.

 The quality of the translations do vary, indeed maintaining consistency in translation is a major challenge for many large enterprises and corporate groups, especially where multiple subsidiaries, translation departments, and external agencies are all involved.

 Have a look at the German websites of a few well-known German and Austrian companies with an international presence.
 Here are some major names, in no particular order:

 Another good reference would be this Forbes list of Germany's top 40 companies.

-Governments on the WWW is a great starting point for official terminology.
+Governments on the WWW is a great starting point for free German translations of official terminology.

 It directs you to all the websites of political institutions at both Federal and State levels in each of the following German-speaking countries: